Meet Mary and Joanne, who work within VMCH’s Pastoral Care and Affordable Housing teams.

 Joanne works in Affordable Housing Pastoral Care, and Property Administration.
 She wears a couple of hats across VMCH.
 She provides social and emotional support to around 400 residents across 21 VMCH Affordable Housing sites, as well as assisting with property maintenance calls from residents; ensuring sites and units are running as they should.

-In recognition of Homelessness Week, here they speak about the housing challenges which are contributing to the rise in homelessness in Victoria.
+Here they speak about the housing challenges which are contributing to the rise in homelessness in Victoria.

 Nearly 70% of VMCH Affordable Housing residents are female… why do you think there’s a greater need for housing support for women?

 Mary: Many women have come because of a low income, lack of permanent housing, separation, divorce or abuse.
 Some women might not have had budgeting skills or worked in the past as their husband was the main provider.
 They didn’t choose this path of life, but this is where they’re at now.

 What are the common challenges Affordable Housing residents face?